 Here are some key benefits of working with a psychotherapist:

-What prevents you from contacting a psychotherapist?
+What prevents you from seeing a psychotherapist?

-- "I have no serious problems."
+- "I don't have any serious problems."

 - “It’s expensive.”